aws-samples/shopfloor-connectivity/docs/README.md

 <tr class="even">
 <td>JarFiles</td>
 <td><p>List of pathnames to JarFiles, that implement a target type, that needs to be loaded by the SFC core.</p>
-<p>These entries can either be pathnames to the jar files of to the directory in which these resides.
+<p>These entries can either be pathnames to the jar files of to the directory in which these reside.
 If the entry is a directory it will expand to a list of all jar files in that directory,</p></td>
 <td>String[]</td>
 <td></td>
 </tr>